 Shortly into my college career, God began leading me through a season where I kept ridiculously busy in hopes of keeping my mind off everything I couldn’t make any sense of.

 Reality check: my disheveled mindset prevented a good night’s rest so I spent a year packing busy day after busy day on top of sleepless night after sleepless night.

 When the school year began, this included stretching my introverted nature’s socializing max.
-By the time I was home Wednesday afternoon, the last thing I wanted to do was turn right around and head out to small group…and I often didn’t.
+By the time I was home on a Wednesday afternoon, the last thing I wanted to do was turn right around and head out to the college small group…and I often didn’t.

 While physical exhaustion is one thing (and should be attended to), gathering with people should not be avoided as the exhaustion of one’s mental state will drag one down farther than the first.
 We need to be involved in our local churches for spiritual refreshment.

 My pastor once described this process as “regroup, rethink, release” or a “Sunday reset” in Oh Beloved One founder Amanda Brown’s words.

 It is extremely beneficial to come to the church service on Sunday and various activities throughout the week, refocus on God and reconnect with His people, then go back out refreshed to keep fighting.

 My pastor shared a testimony of someone in our congregation who came to a church service feeling like his “brain was about to come unglued.
 I was barely coherent.”
 He was on the verge of panic during the entire sermon and wrote this: